simonwhatley/govuk-service-assessments/src/content/version-1/guides/discovery-phase.md

 ---
 title: Discovery phase
-subtitle: Find out what your users need, what to measure and what your constraints are.
+subtitle: Find out what your users need, what to measure and what your constraints are
 description: |
   What are the [needs of your users](https://web.archive.org/web/20150414150114/https://www.gov.uk/service-manual/user-centred-design/user-needs.html)?
 What services currently meet those?
 How are they [performing](https://web.archive.org/web/20150414150114/https://www.gov.uk/service-manual/measurement/performance-platform)?
 What technological or policy related constraints might there be?
 layout: page